 WHO CAN APPLY FOR A STIPEND

-If you have questions about finding a facilitator for your conversation, please contact the grants office at firstname.lastname@example.org.
-You can also schedule a phone call here.
+If you have questions about finding a facilitator for your conversation, please contact us at firstname.lastname@example.org.

 Kindling Conversation gatherings may be scheduled at any time of the year.
 Applications must be submitted at least 1 week prior to a scheduled event.

-Kindling Conversation Micro-grant recipients must host their community conversation within 3 months of receiving notification of acceptance.
+Kindling Conversation Stipend recipients must host their community conversation within 3 months of receiving notification of acceptance.

 Conversation hosts must apply for a stipend before hosting a conversation.
 Applications received after the conversation has been held will not be considered.
-In order to be eligible for the $200 Micro-grant, the community conversation must be at least an hour long and have at least five participants apart from the facilitator/host.
+In order to be eligible for the $200 Stipend, the community conversation must be at least an hour-long and have at least five participants apart from the facilitator/host.
 The organization must acknowledge the Alaska Humanities Forum in event promotion and during the event itself.
-Finally, the organization must submit a final report within 3 weeks of the completion of the conversation.
-This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 word) reflection by the facilitator.
-Photographs are recommended but not required.
+Finally, the organization must submit a short final report within 3 weeks of the completion of the conversation.
+This final report includes attendance information, evaluation surveys to be completed by conversation participants, and a brief (<500 words) reflection by the facilitator.
+Photographs are encouraged but not required.

-The Kindling Conversations Micro-grant is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
-The Micro-grant recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees.
+The Kindling Conversations Stipend is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
+The Stipend recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees, or anything else.

 HOSTING MULTIPLE CONVERSATIONS

-At this time, we are offering only one Micro-grant per organization or individual.
-Micro-grant recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.
+At this time, we are offering only one Stipend per organization or individual per year without prior approval.
+Stipend recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.